silverbios/cs-mikrotik-bouncer-alt/README.md

 This fork works differently:

 - there is no need to fetch addresses from the MikroTik device at all

-- listen for the decisions from Crowdsec LAPI and compare it with local cache,
+- listen for the decisions from Crowdsec LAPI and compare it with local cache

 - if there are differences between the cache such as add/delete/update then process the addresses

 - in separate loop walk over addresses in local cache, and only then connect to the MikroTik device

 - add address to a **NEW** address-list on the MikroTik, optionally prior inserting the address shorten expiry time to desired value to say 4h ( I named that as `truncate`) .

 - if there were no errors then alter specific existing firewall rules to use that new address-list - the swap is quick and atomic